 La Honda - Pescadero is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, La Honda - Pescadero does not have a public transit system used by locals to get to and from work.
+La Honda - Pescadero is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in La Honda - Pescadero in 2022 was $91,648, which is wealthy relative to California and the nation.
 This equates to an annual income of $366,592 for a family of four.
 However, La Honda - Pescadero contains both very wealthy and poor people as well.